 “You could try a pose with your forearm across there but it might look a bit odd.
 We'll see what we can do.
 Come here and stand in the middle of the clearing where the light's best.
 Can you give me a military 'at ease' pose?
 That's it – we'll start with that.
 Look this way, now look about ten feet above my head.”

 His blush had faded and I started firing the shutter.
 I tried about ten different poses, and I took a picture each time I caught an expression that I interpreted to be erotic.
 I hoped the women on the website would agree.
+I asked him for a smile and it improved the line of his mouth a lot.
 Eventually I was pretty sure I'd got the one he would go for.
 I had him leaning back against a tree trunk, one leg bent and the foot against the trunk behind him.
 His hands down and pressed back against the trunk and his head looking upwards into the forest canopy.
 The picture worked, I thought, because I had climbed into the higher branches of the tree and took the picture from that high viewpoint.
 His face looked better from that angle, his lovely hairy chest was accentuated, the underwear marks couldn't really be seen, and his legs were long enough to avoid him looking severely out of proportion.
 The light dappled across his body giving an extra dimension of interest to the picture.
 So long as the lens and sensor didn't let me down I thought I would be satisfied with the picture.
 I told him to get dressed.

 On the way back to the office I tried again to find out his motivation.
 I couldn't understand the apparently sudden need to cheat on his partner – and that he felt he needed to advertise on the internet to do it.
 In my book he needed only to go down to the nearest pub and bat his eyelids and he'd have the girls falling at his feet.